Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 Serious adverse events with semaglutide include rare cases of pancreatitis (0.2% incidence), gallbladder disorders (2.8% vs 1.2% placebo), and diabetic retinopathy complications in patients with pre-existing diabetes.
 The overall discontinuation rate due to adverse events was 7% in STEP trials, notably lower than tesofensine's 15% rate.
 Most semaglutide discontinuations occurred during the first 12 weeks of treatment, suggesting that patients who tolerate initial dose escalation typically continue long-term therapy successfully.

 Tesofensine's cost structure reflects its investigational status, with availability limited to compounded formulations from specialized pharmacies.
-Since the medication has not received FDA approval for obesity treatment, insurance coverage is typically unavailable, requiring patients to pay out-of-pocket costs.
+Since the medication hasn't received FDA approval for obesity treatment, insurance coverage is typically unavailable, requiring patients to pay out-of-pocket costs.
 Compounded tesofensine from reputable telehealth providers ranges from $200-400 monthly, depending on dose strength and pharmacy sourcing.

 The pricing variability stems from different compounding pharmacy networks and quality assurance protocols.
-Higher-priced options often include additional services such as physician consultations, dose adjustments, and comprehensive monitoring programs.
+Higher-priced options often include additional services such as physician consultations, dose adjustments, and thorough monitoring programs.
 Some providers offer tiered pricing based on commitment length, with 3-6 month supplies providing modest cost reductions compared to monthly purchasing.

 Semaglutide presents a more complex cost breakdown due to its dual FDA approvals for diabetes (Ozempic) and obesity (Wegovy).
 Brand name Wegovy typically costs $1,200-1,400 monthly without insurance coverage.
 Insurance coverage varies significantly, with many plans covering diabetes indications but excluding obesity treatment, creating substantial out-of-pocket expenses for weight management patients.